Se7enseads/Online-Voting-System/README.md

 The frontend of the application is built with React and organized as follows:

 - `src/components`: Contains React components, including the CandidateInformation component for displaying candidate information.
-- `src/assets`: Stores static assets like images and styles.
 - `src/App.js`: Main application component that handles routing.
 - `src/index.js`: Entry point of the React application.